AlessTheDev/canvas-engine-demo/README.md

 3. Execute `npm run dev` and open the provided link.

 > If you encounter any issues, ensure that TypeScript is installed.
->

 ## Can I Use it for a Personal Project?

 Absolutely!
 Download the source code or fork the project.
 Inside the "engine" folder, you'll find the main engine classes.
 The "objects" folder contains files used in the demo.
 Describe your scenes' behavior in the main file.

-> To create a scene with predefined width and height, use: new Scene(w, h, initFn).

 ## Tutorial